UNC-CEMALB/ENVIROSCAN/3. Sociodemographic Clustering/README.md

 # Sociodemographic Clustering
-Using k means to determine if there's an association between sociodemographic data and wildfire hazard potential (WHP) quintiles
+Using Principal Component Analysis (PCA) to determine if there's an association between sociodemographic data and wildfire hazard potential (WHP) quintiles